Year 11 Visual Communication and Design Units 1 and 2

 Things you can do now

+Get organised!
 The best way to prepare for the study is to organise your materials.
 Try your best to obtain the technical drawing equipment and supplies listed.

 Develop your skills:

-- Practice your observational drawing skills
+- practice your observational drawing skills

 Find out more:

-- Explore the VCAA Visual Communication Design study page
+- explore the VCAA Visual Communication Design study page

 - Get inspired: Design Institute of Australia